 Why choose Shopify for dropshipping business?

-While you search on google, various good eCommerce platforms can power your dropshipping business.
+While you search on Google, various good eCommerce platforms can power your dropshipping business.
 Shopify remains one of the most popular platforms for merchants, and I am also using this in all my dropshipping stores.

 These are all the reasons Shopify is our first choice:

-Free Dropshipping Tools & Apps — One of the best parts is that you get all required dropshipping tools and apps for free.
+Free Dropshipping Tools & Apps — One of the best parts is that you get all the required dropshipping tools and apps for free.
 Shopify provides Oberlo, an app for importing dropshipping products from Aliexpress to your Shopify store. and all other tools and apps like email marketing, running Facebook ads, and social media campaigns.